Call now for a FREE Consultation

 Released Under Investigation?
 How to Protect Your Rights

+If you have been released under investigation and want to understand how to protect your rights, this article will help you.
 In the UK, you can be arrested for many different motoring offences.
 You might be driving without insurance or a licence, using a phone while driving, speeding excessively, or operating your vehicle while under the influence of drugs or alcohol.
 These offences will often lead to you being released under investigation (RUI) where you are free to go after being arrested but with your case still under consideration.
-RUI was introduced in 2017 to make it easier for the police to investigate crimes but there are many experts who oppose the system for various reasons.

 To explain exactly what RUI means and to help everyone who is currently in that situation, here is an in-depth guide to being released under investigation.